ProjectLoggy/loggy/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](Coming soon...)

+## CI/CD

+PR's will automatically trigger a build on Travis.
+PR's should not be merged unless the build is successful.

 ## Authors

 * **Willem Odendaal** - *Idea Wizard and Repo Creator* - [WillemO](https://github.com/willemodendaal)